-Figure 4: Current & Proposed Land Use Zoning and Minimum Lot Size
+Figure 6: Proposed Minimum Lot Size on subject site

-In support of these proposed amendments to the Goulburn Mulwaree Local Environmental Plan, 2009 (GM LEP), additions are proposed to Part 8: Site Specific Provisions of the Goulburn Mulwaree Development Control Plan 2009 which applies to the entire Brisbane Grove Road and Mountain Ash Road Precincts.
+In support of these proposed amendments to the Goulburn Mulwaree Local Environmental Plan, 2009 (GM LEP), additions are proposed to Part 8: Site Specific Provisions of the Goulburn Mulwaree Development Control Plan which applies to the entire Brisbane Grove and Mountain Ash Precincts.
 The draft Brisbane Grove and Mountain Ash Precinct-specific development control chapter is presented in Appendix 1.